Skip to main content

 [Optional]

-A specific grouping related to where the snippet will be presented.
+A specific grouping related to the variant type in which the snippet will be presented.

 MISSENSE, NONSENSE, FRAMESHIFT, SPLICING, INDEL, DELETION, DUPLICATION